18F/hcd-shared-services/shipping-news/shipping-news3.md

 - began learning about the Council of Inspectors General on Integrity & Efficiency (CIGIE) and their views about benefits/risks of shared services

 ### What we learned / began thinking about
 - shared services are often written about in terms of the outcomes that they produce, rather than what they actually are operationally.
-We want to be clear about the characteristics of the shared services that we choose to focus becuase doing so will allow us to talk about design - of the _thing_ not the _outcome_
+We want to be clear about the characteristics of the shared services on which we choose to focus because doing so will allow us to talk about design - of the _thing_ not the _outcome_
 - we began thinking about the potential connections between shared services implementation and [FITARA](https://management.cio.gov/) and how HCD for shared services might support compliance with FITARA
 - related to FITARA, we're wondering how often shared services initiatives go hand in hand with data center consolidations